tek79/node-red-contrib-i2clcd-alt/README.md

 - Not sure of your device's I2C address?

-`sudo apt-get install -y python3-smbus i2c-tools`
+`sudo apt-get install python3-smbus i2c-tools`

 `sudo i2cdetect -y 1` or subsitiute your I2C bus number in place of '1' if you know you are using a different bus.